 - Monitoring: Keeping tabs on the animal from a distance is often all that is needed to allow the animal to move on.
 The main effort is to keep people away from the animal.
 This is the most common resolution in most large animal situations and does not require the presence of LART members.

-- Haze: Encouraging or “herding” the animal to go in a specific direction.
+- Hazing: Encouraging or “herding” the animal to go in a specific direction.
 LART members may be on scene and ask for local assistance if this option is chosen.

-- Immobilize and Relocate: Using chemical immobilant drugs and transporting the animal to suitable habitat may be chosen, especially if the animal can be contained in a small, confined area.
-LART staff will be on the scene to assess the circumstances and make the decision as to whether this action is appropriate.
-Some of the factors under consideration include stress level of the animal, air temperature and humidity, and public safety aspects at the site.
+- Immobilizing and relocating: Using chemical immobilizing drugs and transporting the animal to suitable habitat may be chosen, especially if the animal can be contained in a small, confined area.
+LART staff will assess the circumstances and decide whether this action is appropriate.
+Factors under consideration include stress level of the animal, air temperature and humidity, and public safety.

-- Euthanize: The option of last resort, euthanasia is employed only when an immediate threat to public safety exists or chemical immobilization is too risky.
-This is an extremely rare situation, but when the public safety risk is very high, circumstances require this difficult action to be taken.
+- Euthanizing: The option of last resort, euthanasia is employed only when an immediate threat to public safety exists or chemical immobilization is too risky.
+This is an extremely rare situation, but when the public safety risk is very high, circumstances may require this difficult action to be taken.